jupyter/accessibility/docs/resources/map-jupyterlab-frontend-architecture/README.md

 ### Application shell

 The application shell is the entire user interface of the application.
-It includes the top, bottom, and side bars, as well as the main content area (and other areas not covered by this document).
+It includes the top, bottom, and sidebars, as well as the main content area (and other areas not covered by this document).

 ![Screenshot of the JupyterLab UI in which the entire UI is outlined because the